-Underground » Occupational Health
+Underground » Health and Safety

 The personal injuries attributable to travel in personnel carriers in the Australian underground mining industry have risen to an unacceptable level.
 In response to industry demands and through ACARP funding the Maintenance Technology Institute (MTI) has undertaken this research and made suggestions as to how this issue may be addressed.